Gharib110/Gharib110/README.md

 </div>
 <h1 align="center">Hi 👋, I'm Alireza Gharib</h1>
 <h3 align="center">Software Engineering</h3>
-<h4 align="Justify"> Passionate and Motivated
+<h4 align="Justify"> Passionate, Motivated
-A spontaneous programmer in learning, active and disciplined in learning and teaching new technologies and trying to be up to date 🙂❤️<br/>
+and spontaneous programmer in learning, active and disciplined in learning new technologies and trying to be up to date 🙂❤️<br/>
 <br/>